abhaytsrnd/CCE_DA_2020/README.md

-Clone or download 'master' and 'dataanalytics' (from linear regression folder) to your local system
+Clone or download 'master' to your local system

 step1: install pandas and dash using command -> pip install requirements.txt

-step2: open python/anaconda shell and cd to required directory.
-Both the py files should be in this directory.
+step2: open python/anaconda shell and cd to required directory where the downloaded files are saved.

 step3: use command -> python app-dash-part1.py , open the webpage with the link obtained.
 Browse a csv file (Real estate.csv).